SriHarishKumar3542/Scheme_Wise/README.md

 Instead of requiring users to already know the name of a government scheme, SchemeWise starts with the user's **need and situation** and guides them toward potentially relevant health schemes.

-> ⚠️ **Disclaimer:** SchemeWise provides information and eligibility guidance only.
+> ⚠️ **DISCLAIMER:** SchemeWise provides information and eligibility guidance only.
 Final eligibility and approval are determined by the respective scheme authority.
 Always verify current details on official government websites before applying.

 ---